 30 arc-second grids using SF1 data

 The relevant fields are extracted from the SF1 tables.
-Some of the grids contain data from a single field, such as the number of non-Hispanic whites, which is taken from SF1 table P10, field P10001 for 1990 and P8, field P008003 for 2000.
+Some of the grids contain data from a single field, such as the number of non-Hispanic whites, which is taken from SF1 table P10, field P10001 for 1990, P8, field P008003 for 2000, and P4, PCT0121001 for 2010.
 Other grids use data from several fields.
-This is true of all the age grids, which are derived from SF1 tables P12 and P14 for 2000.
+This is true of all the age grids, which are derived from SF1 tables P12 and P14 for 2000 and 2010.
 These tables report the number of people in each age category by gender.
 The 2000 grid for the population under age one uses SF1 table P14, field P14003 (the number of males under age one) plus SF1 table P14, field P14024 (the number of females under age one).
 The Variable Catalog contains a list of the fields used for each census grid year.

 30 arc-second grids using SF3 data